Information for Tourists Arriving or Departing Entebbe International Airport – Uganda

 Duty-Free items purchased on plane or airport will be recognized as such.

-Do not use a Moneychanger – most often they are low key in their approach but you lose out in the process.
-Even the counting of the money can be fake and you may receive fake currency in the process since you are not familiar with Uganda Currency.
+Do not use a Money-changer – most often, they are low key in their approach, but you lose out in the process.
+Even the counting of the money can be fake, and you may receive counterfeit currency in the process since you are not familiar with Uganda Currency.

 Practical Entebbe Airport Departure Information for Tourists:

-Departure – it is best to arrive 3 hours early for your flight home since for overseas flights there can be long line-ups – three hours is recommended and we make sure our clients are there in due time.
-Security is tight, you have to carry the luggage up a ramp because of security and your luggage is scanned as you enter the departure and check-in ticketing area.
-Extra luggage will incur you extra fees – pack wisely.
+Departure: it is best to arrive 3 hours early for your flight home since for overseas flights, there can be long line-ups – three hours is recommended, and we make sure our clients are there in due time.
+Security is tight, you have to carry the luggage up a ramp because of safety, and your luggage is scanned as you enter the departure and check-in ticketing area.
+Extra luggage will incur you additional fees – pack wisely.

 Immigration: After check-in with your airline, fill out the Immigration departure form.
-The line for immigration may seem long, but it moves rather quickly since leaving is easier than coming in regards to information required.
+The line for immigration may seem long, but it moves rather quickly since leaving is more straightforward than coming in regards to information required.

-Customs: Most souvenirs are no problem and since our clients do not return home with hunting trophy times they have no problems with custom.
-There are duty-free shops and you can use your last Uganda shillings while buying a few things such as a book for the plane ride, some souvenirs or other items as found in duty-free shops anywhere in the world.
-A restaurant here, don’t order a drink (triple the price as in town), but there is also a very nice VIP lounge where snacks and drinks are served.
-Bathroom facilities are large and very clean and there are outlets for you to use as you freshen up for your flight home.
+Customs: Most souvenirs are no problem, and since our clients do not return home with hunting trophy times, they have no problems with custom.
+There are duty-free shops, and you can use your last Uganda shillings while buying a few things such as a book for the plane ride, some souvenirs, or other items as found in duty-free shops anywhere in the world.
+A restaurant here, don’t order a drink (triple the price as in town), but there is also a charming VIP lounge where snacks and beverages are served.
+Bathroom facilities are large and clean, and there are outlets for you to use as you freshen up for your flight home.

-Entebbe International Airport is not one of the wonders of the airport world, but it is very functional.
-The extra security is not to hassle you but to protect you and so far the airport has been incident free.
+Entebbe International Airport is not one of the wonders of the airport world, but it is very functional and reasonably efficient.
+The extra security is not to hassle you but to protect you, and so far, the airport has been incident-free.

-Mostly – enjoy your stay – your safari in Uganda and enjoy your journey home...
+Mostly – enjoy your stay – your safari in Uganda, the Pearl of Africa, and enjoy your journey home...